Bayesian inference of three-dimensional gas maps: II. Galactic HI

-In this paper, we have presented new three-dimensional \HI{} maps with a spatial resolution of $62.5 \, \text{pc}$ deprojected from the HI4PI 21-cm line survey~\citep{HI4PI2016}.
-These maps have been reconstructed using two gas flow models namely the \citetalias{bissantz2003} and \citetalias{sormani2015} models.
+We have presented new three-dimensional \HI{} maps with a spatial resolution of $62.5 \, \text{pc}$ deprojected from the HI4PI 21 cm line survey~\citep{HI4PI2016}.
+These maps were reconstructed using two gas flow models, namely the \citetalias{bissantz2003} and \citetalias{sormani2015} models.
 Both of them consider the effects of the Galactic bar.
-The former has been derived from a simulation of the gas flow in a predetermined potential \citep{bissantz2003} and the latter is based on a model for gas carrying orbits in the bar potential \citep{sormani2015}.
+The former was derived from a simulation of the gas flow in a predetermined potential \citep{bissantz2003} and the latter is based on a model for gas-carrying orbits in the bar potential \citep{sormani2015}.

-We have assumed the optically thin limit such that the velocity-integrated brightness temperature and the \HI{} gas column density could be related by a simple relation.
-The deprojection is then carried out using Metric Gaussian Variational Inference~\citep{knollmuller2019}.
-Such a Bayesian framework has been previously adopted for the CO line survey in \citet{mertsch2021b} and allows evaluating not only the mean gas density but also its uncertainty.
-We can, therefore, distinguish between statistically significant structures and noise artefacts.
-While we have assumed the existence of correlations in configuration space, the specific form of the power spectrum has not been imposed but instead determined together with the gas density during the reconstruction.
+We assumed the optically thin limit such that the velocity-integrated brightness temperature and the \HI{} gas column density could be related by a simple relation.
+The deprojection was then carried out using MGVI~\citep{knollmuller2019}.
+This Bayesian framework has previously been adopted for the CO line survey in \citet{mertsch2021b} and allows evaluating not only the mean gas density but also its uncertainty.
+We can therefore distinguish between statistically significant structures and noise artefacts.
+While we have assumed the existence of correlations in configuration space, the specific form of the power spectrum was not imposed but instead determined together with the gas density during the reconstruction.